cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

     - An application that demonstrates the ``@Tick`` feature of Flows.
 It uses a tick method to generate random numbers which are then counted by downstream Flowlets.
   * - :doc:`Purchase<purchase>`
-    - This example demonstrates use of many of the CDAP elements—Streams, Flows, Flowlets, Datasets, Queries, MapReduce, Workflows, and Services—in a single Application.
+    - This example demonstrates use of many of the CDAP components—Streams, Flows, Flowlets, Datasets, Queries, MapReduce, Workflows, and Services—in a single Application.

       A Flow receives events from a Stream, each event describing a purchase ("John bought 5 apples for $2");